jhanink/aetv/obs-dp-scores-overview.md

 Source Caching - Attacking the OBS source cache.
 We needed a way to bust the cache.

 ## Solution 2
-How about using a "stable url" with parameters and a client side, hoping that OBS would cache the initial response and not the redirect.
+How about using a "stable url" with parameters and a client side redirect, hoping that OBS would cache the initial response and not the second response.
 BUT - no luck.
 The OBS source aggressively caches all the content, resulting in exactly the same outcome as Problem 1.

 ## NOTE
 OBS sources distinguish between refreshing the source and refreshing the cache.
 We found a way to trigger refreshing the sources, but triggering cache invalidation was more elusive.
 There is a handy button to manually refresh cache in OBS source config, but we need an automated signal.